springfield-project/springfield-project.github.io/index.md

 ![A diagram of interactions between the projects.]({{ site.url }}/assets/images/interactions.svg) *A visual representation of the interactions between the projects.*

-So what project should I use?
+What project should I use?
 =============================

 Which project fits my requirements?
 Following are some examples of potential scenarios and guidance as to which of the Springfield projects is best suited for the application.